pedrodominguesfernandes/showcase/README.md

 # showcase
-Some information from the private projects I have here
+Some information from private projects I have in GitHub